 But we know that some people can be concerned about what an online course actually involves and whether they’d be any good at it.
 So here are the top 5 personality traits we think are important to being successful at online study.

 (Of course, this isn’t to say that you have to have all these traits before you start.
-You just have to be aware of the skills you’ll probably need to develop to be successful and be willing to work at improving them if they’re not skills you currently have.)
+You just have to be aware of the skills you’ll probably need to develop to be successful and be willing to work on improving them if they’re not skills you currently have.)

 Organisational skills – with no set timetable or class schedule, you need to allocate and protect the time you need for study.
 The materials are available 24/7 and you are free to complete them a time that suits you in the week but you still have to actually make the time to get it done.

-Good self motivation – when other things come up, you need to be able to keep your priorities.
+Good self-motivation – when other things come up, you need to be able to keep your priorities.
 While you’re in this process, you have to make it a priority.
 For most, it’s not about a piece of paper at the end, it’s about the opportunity to start a brand new career.

 You need to be able to remind yourself of that when your initial enthusiasm wears off.

 Being proactive – you need to reach out if you’re struggling.
 There’s not someone standing at the front of the room and watching you complete your tasks.

 There is a course advisor who will be there to answer any and all questions you have, it’s just a case of reaching out (and doing so before you get too disheartened).